 It seems like every time you open a newspaper these days, there’s some new funky THC fact or a cutting-edge product on the market.
-Now THC has arrived for your fish…
+Is THC for fish the next hot ticket item?

 CBD for your pets is a huge thing.
 Dog and Cat owners have new ways to take care of their pets, with CBD products.
-However, when it comes to THC pet products, pet owners are advise to step back and avoid it completely.
-However, now it’s time for THC pellets for fish, we kid you not.
-Which were given to some rather unsuspecting Nile Tilapia by scientists from the American University of Beirut.
+However, when it comes to THC pet products, owners are advised to step back and avoid it completely.
+However, now we might be looking at THC pellets for fish… we kid you not.
+These were given to some rather unsuspecting Nile Tilapia by scientists from the American University of Beirut.
 They wanted to check whether giving the fish cannabis would relax them as they share ever more confined spaces underwater.

 The lead author of the study, Patrick Saoud, was having issues getting his hands on cannabis, especially as possession of it in Lebanon carries a potential jail sentence.
 So desperate was he to test his theory about cannabis and fish, that Saoud called Lebanon’s attorney general to ask his advice.